lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-10-17-Proofs-trivial.md

 Shortly afterwards, Hao Wang used his knowledge of logic to implement an algorithm that proved hundreds of theorems from *PM* in minutes, on a IBM 704.
 It is no disparagement of Wang's work to say that he demonstrated that PM presents a list of trivial proofs.
-What Wang's level of automation is utterly unattainable – even with today's technology – for a typical mathematics textbook.
 And if you don't believe me, here is ChatGPT:

 > the “abridged edition” of Principia Mathematica (the one that ends at §56) does not contain any “difficult” theorems in the sense of being mathematically deep or challenging; rather, it consists entirely of extremely elementary logical and propositional results, all proved in excruciating detail.

-Full disclosure: my experience with ChatGPT is patchy, but I'm sure that this bit is right.
+Wang's level of automation is utterly unattainable – even with today's technology – for a typical mathematics textbook.

 ### Foundations of Analysis